OluwamayowaMusa/alx-system_engineering-devops/README.md

+# System Engineering and Devops

-This contains shell scripts which contains commands and permissions.
+This repository contains lesson on bash, system engineering and devops.